 Check Engine Warning Light

 When this indicator light comes on, it means that something could be wrong with your engine or something simple like your gas cap is loose.
-If the light is blinking, it may mean the problem is more serious and you want to get it looked at soon.
-If the light is not blinking, then you don’t have to take immediate action, but you do want to get it checked out as soon as possible.
+If the light is blinking, it may mean the problem is more severe, and you want to get it looked at soon.
+If the light is not blinking, you don’t have to take immediate action, but you want to get it checked out as quickly as possible.
 If you ignore it, it could end up costing you a fortune.

 Engine Temperature Warning Light

-When this indicator light comes on, it means that the temperature in your car exceeds normal limits.
-Just like sometimes your smartphone will alert you when it’s too hot, your car will do the same.
+When this indicator light comes on, the temperature in your car exceeds normal limits.
 Check your coolant level, fan operation, radiator cap, and coolant leaks.
-If you need more coolant, you can find it at stores like Target or on Amazon and it’s usually pretty affordable.
-This isn’t something you want to procrastinate on as it can be dangerous for you and can completely ruin your engine which isn’t cheap to replace.
+If you need more coolant, you can find it at stores like Target or on Amazon, and it’s usually pretty affordable.
+This warning isn’t something you want to procrastinate on as it can be dangerous for you and completely ruin your engine, which isn’t cheap to replace.

 Battery Charge Warning Light

-When this indicator light comes on, it means that the charging system in the car is not charging properly or is short of power.
-There may be a problem with the car’s battery, and you may need a new one.
+When this indicator light comes on, it means that the charging system in the car is not charging correctly or is short of power.
+There may be a car battery problem, and you may need a new one.

 Oil Pressure Warning Light

 When this indicator light comes on, it means your oil is low or empty.
-You’re going to want to get your oil changed as soon as possible.
+You’ll want to get your oil changed as soon as possible.
 And as a reminder, you want to change your oil every 3,000 miles.
 Think of oil as the main ingredient that keeps your car running.
-If you ignore this warning light, you’ll end up having to get gas more frequently (which no one wants to pay for in 2022) and may have to eventually replace your engine entirely which is an expensive cost.
-Do yourself a favor and get your oil checked as soon as possible when the indicator line comes on.
+If you ignore this warning light, you’ll have to get gas more frequently (which no one wants to pay for in 2022) and may have to replace your engine eventually, which is an expensive cost.
+Do yourself a favor and check your oil as soon as possible when the indicator line comes on.